 The general rule of thumb is that the lower SiO2 %, the longer it will take for it to flash, or initially ‘cure’.
 This can be helpful for those who apply their coating in higher temperature or higher humidity climates.
 However, the drawback of lower SiO2 % is that it won’t last as long.
 The ‘happy’ zone is finding a DIY coating that is a bit above 80%.

 I would recommend reading more about these two products, to help you understand all the variables involved.
-This article is quite helpful when choosing between professional ceramic coatings and DIY ceramic coatings.
+This article is quite helpful when choosing a professional ceramic coating or a DIY alternative.

 Question #7 – What’s My Budget and How Long Am I Keeping My Ride?